The Giver Gods

 "Such a push over," Fable muttered as she explained her situation.

 "I'm in the old clock tower warehouse.
 The Streamers have the place surrounded.
 I can't get out."

-The Streamers were a nasty gang that got their ranks by hanging up body parts for the public display.
-I'm talking real limbs and organs of anyone who might have just looked at them wrong.
+The Streamers were a nasty gang that got their ranks by hanging up body parts for public display.
+I'm talking real limbs and organs on clotheslines.

 Nadlyan was an old partner of mine that I went on a few missions with.
 She specialized in thieving.
-Fable saved her life a few times because of her careless mistakes of which involved stealing from the wrong people.
-She should have known better than to get on the bad side of the Streamers.
+Fable saved her life a few times because of her careless mistakes, which involved stealing from the wrong people.
+She should have known better than to get on their bad side.

 "We can't just leave her there.
 You know what they'll do if they find her."

 "It's a big can of worms that bite back when you open it, Aarei."

 I stepped out of the shower while quickly wrapping a towel around my waist.
 "We'll be there in 20 minutes, Nadlyan."